Comarques of the Valencian Community: Subcomarques

 Some comarques are made up of two or more subcomarques.
 Most of them correspond with local geographical features.
 For instance, Alcoià is made up of two subcomarques: Foia de Castalla and Valls d'Alcoi.

 Historical comarques

 Historical comarques refer to former comarques that are no longer extant.

 Some historical comarques of the Valencian Community are now part of other comarques in the new territorial demarcation, such as Tinença de Benifassà and Ports de Morella.

+Before 2021, Horta Oest was a formerly a comarca, when it was mostly annexed by Horta Sud with the municipality of Paterna joining Horta Nord.